 How breakups affect our mental health

-Breakups can have a major impact on our mental health.
+Breakups can have a significant impact on our mental health.
 The pain and sadness associated with the end of a relationship can take its toll on our emotions, resulting in feelings of depression, anxiety, and even suicidal thoughts.

 How to take care of yourself after a breakup